gngrwzrd/UIImageLoader/readme.md

 _**If the cached image is still valid (not expired), this is the only callback that will be called.**_

-### Send Request Callback
+### Sending Request Callback

-The second callback is _sendRequest._ This is called just before a network request will be sent for the image.
+The second callback is _sendingRequest._ This is called just before a network request will be sent for the image.
 You can use this to either show a placeholder image, or start a progress indicator.
 It's defined as:

 ````
 typedef void(^UIImageLoader_SendingRequestBlock)(BOOL didHaveCachedImage);